iggy14750/sensordata/README.md

 # Sensor Data

+## Users Guide

+Check out `src/main/java/App.java` to change what operation to perform on your data.
+The file name of the data needs to be passed in as a command-line argument.
+There is an example of how to use my code to process your own data, but to use it, one need only edit a few lines.

 ## Problem Statement

 This problem involves designing a data structure and accompanying algorithms to read and process sensor data.